NickTomlin/pie/README.md

 pie
 ---

-A tiny pie chart plugin for (P)React.
+Create deliciously declarative pie charts with (P)React.

 :warning: this is published as an alpha not considered ready for wide use.
 I'm just playing around :warning: